gandrav07/oozie-coordinator-use-cases/Bundle-Requirements-and-Design.md

 ### Status Transition Service
 **How it is initiated**

-* This service runs periodically to update the Bundle job status when all its children/actions are done.
+* This service runs periodically to update the Bundle job status when all its children/actions are updated.
+All children (coordinator jobs) updates the Bundle Action entry when any status change happens.
+Status service periodically checks the table and update the corresponding Bundle job record with final status and/or pending flag.

+* For example, when oozie receives a bundle KILL command, it updates bundle job status to Kill and its pending flag to true.
+Then it queues Kill command for all related coordinator jobs.
+At the same time update the bundle action tables with pending flag = true.
+When a coordinator job (asynchronously) updates its status to KILL, it update the bundle action table by resetting the pending flag.
+Status service periodically monitor the bundle action table.
+If the pending flag of all the bundle action tables are reset, StatusService will update the bundle job table by reseting theat pending flag.